MustaphaBounoua/soi/README.md

 This repository contains the implementation for the paper [Score-based O-INFORMATION Estimation](https://arxiv.org/pdf/2402.05667) presented at ICML 2024.

 ## Description
-S $$\Omega$$ I is a new method to estimate O-information using score functions to describe high interdependencies in complex systems.
+S $\Omega$ I is a new method to estimate O-information using score functions to describe high interdependencies in complex systems.
 We show its effectiveness on synthetic data and a real neural application.

 ### Installation
 ```bash